Oiubrab/byinheritance/README.md

 It's quite simple, really. just run the `i_am_in_command.zsh arg1 arg2 arg3` bash script with three arguments:
   - `arg1`: (noclean/clean) tell the network whether to use the network from the last run or wipe it and start again
-  - `arg2`: (integer) a numerical argument - how many times the network should be run
-  - `arg3`: (test/notest) tell the network to either output printouts of the network activation movements or not
+  - `arg2`: (test/notest) tell the network to either output printouts of the network activation movements or not

 note: this network makes use of the opencoarrays parralelisation wrapper for fortran.
 Installation of this wrapper will be necessary to run this software.
 This wrapper can be found at http://www.opencoarrays.org/ and there are simple use instructions at https://docs.it4i.cz/software/numerical-languages/opencoarrays/.